We’re into real estate investing. We’re also into keeping it real.

 How the Site Works

-Foreclosure.com is a site FULL of potential investment opportunities… but in order to use it effectively, it’s important to understand the differences between each listing type and how to go about contacting the right person so you can make an offer.
+Foreclosure.com is a site FULL of potential investment opportunities… but in order to use it effectively, it’s important to understand the differences between each type of listing and how to contact the right person so you can make an offer.

 Remember, Foreclosure.com is just a platform that shows information.
 They aren’t involved with the actual buying or selling process.

-Depending on what types of listings you come across, I thought it would be helpful to put together this quick explanation on each one, along with some notes about what’s going on with each type of listing and who you’ll need to contact in order to pursue the deal.
+Since there are SEVERAL different types of listings you’ll find on this site, I thought it would be helpful to put together a quick explanation on each one, along with some notes about what’s going on with each type of listing and who you’ll need to contact in order to pursue the deal.

-When you see a listing labeled “Foreclosure”, these are typically bank foreclosures, and in some cases, these will include HUD foreclosures as well.
+When you see listings labeled “Foreclosure”, these are typically bank foreclosures (properties that have been repossessed by banks because of the borrower’s failure to pay) and in some cases, these will include HUD foreclosures as well.

-In both cases, the properties were originally purchased with either bank or government financing, and the lender foreclosed on the property when the borrower stopped paying.
+In both instances, the properties were purchased with bank or government financing and the lender foreclosed on the property when the borrower stopped paying.